jgomo3/nebrios_docs/source/misc/advanced_pycharm_usage.rst

 .. image:: /img/advanced_pycharm/12.png
    :target: /_images/12.png

-Finally, let us copy the app to our instance, by right-clicking on the *nebrios_test_app* folder, then clicking on *Upload to <instance name>*.
+Finally, let us copy the app to our instance, by right-clicking on the nebrios_test_app folder, then clicking on Upload to <instance name>. **Note**: Uploading to your instance is not necessary until folders/files have been added.
+If you would like to follow along, you may refer to the starter `nebrios_test_app <https://github.com/fernandobixly/nebrios_test_app>`_.

 .. image:: /img/advanced_pycharm/13.png
    :target: /_images/13.png